threefoldfoundation/info_legal/wiki/definitions_legal.md

 - Compute Capacity = backend compute capacity which can be used as backend for more high level compute services like Kubernetes.
 - Network Gateway Services: integration with ZeroTier network, HTTP(s) reverse proxy, DNS services, TCP Portforwarding.

-These basic services are ordered through the TF Chain only.
+These basic services are ordered through the TFChain only.
-SLA's (service level agreements) cannot be be guaranteed on Unmanaged Capacity and as such not registered in the TF Chain.
+SLA's (service level agreements) cannot be be guaranteed on Unmanaged Capacity and as such not registered in the TFChain.

 ## Certified Capacity